pubnub/c-core/cpp/README.md

 For Windows, we have `windows_openssl.mk`, which will build the same executables on a Windows system as `windows.mk`, but linking OpenSSL, thus using SSL/TLS to communicate with PubNub.
-The will be located in the `openssl` sub-directory.
+These will be located in the `openssl` sub-directory.